 When you’re done exploring, there are bamboo ladders in place making it easy to climb back up to the top of the cliffs for another jump.

 You’ll also find the big caves on the right side which are worth exploring.
 There are helmets laying right outside by the entrance which are required to be worn when you enter.

-It’s a good idea to get a guide to come along with you when you go exploring the caves here as there are several small tunnels, smaller caves inside the main cave and some sharp rock formations in the water which tend to be slippery.
-You’ll find the guides right by the entrance of Cathedral Cave Carabao.
+It’s a good idea to get a guide to come along with you when you go exploring Cathedral Cave as there are several small tunnels, smaller caves inside the main cave, and some sharp rock formations in the water which tend to be slippery.

 Ngiriton Cave is one of the more interesting spots to check out on Carabao Island, located at the top of a hill and hidden in the forest at Sitio Lindero.